ibm-cloud-docs/watsonxdata/known_issues.md

 ## Limitations of BLOB and CLOB Support in Presto
 {: #known_issue30109}

-Presto can read from and write to connectors that include tables with BLOB and CLOB columns.
-However, it does not support creating new tables with BLOB or CLOB as column data types.
+Presto can read from and write to connectors that include tables with `BLOB` and `CLOB` columns.
+However, it does not support using `BLOB` or `CLOB` as column data types in `CREATE TABLE` statements.

 ## SQL views cannot be queried across engines(Spark/Presto)
 {: #known_issue20697}